alipzsh/knowledge-base/narrow_recon.md

 # attention

-- to understand what is happening in the DOM, cut that part of code, use and manipulated it in the console (give parameters to it and etc).
 - don't get into the rabbit hole of testing without first browsing the website
 - while hunting manually, don't filter duplicates (using tools like uro)